We Review the MSC Divina For Families

 I had a bit of treat this week.
-I got to spend a day aboard the MSC Divina, which stopped in New York City on its way from Miami to Rome.
-MSC is a fast-growing cruise ship company but American are still somewhat unfamiliar with it.
-While I didn’t get a full cruise experience, I did get some distinct impressions I thought I would share.
+I got to spend a day aboard the *MSC Divina, which stopped in New York City on its way from Miami to Rome.
+MSC is a fast-growing cruise ship company that often offers kids-cruise-free deals, which are great for families.
+But Americans are still somewhat unfamiliar with it.
+While I didn’t get a full cruise experience, I did get some distinct impressions of how the MSC is for families cruising with kids.
+And I thought I would share.

-Being “Mediterannean is a key part of MSC’s identity and the Divina does have a European vibe in terms of food, good coffee, childcare and other details.
-I think even on the cruises that depart from Miami your kids are likely to make friends from Spain, France, Italy or Germany.
+Being “Mediterranean” is a key part of MSC’s identity and the Divina does have a European vibe in terms of food, good coffee, ample childcare to give adults time to themselves and other details.
+I think even on the cruises that depart from Miami your kids are likely to make friends from Spain, France, Italy or Germany, where families know the brand well.
+(Read about MSC’s Nordic Cruise.)

 Who Is MSC Divina Good For?